atoti/atoti/03-use-cases/01-finance/portfolio-management/alt-data/ui/README.md

 # Build from source

-Extract the contents within `source.zip` and execute the following commands:
+Extract the contents from within `source.zip` and execute the following commands:

 ```sh
 yarn install